Universal Quantum Hamiltonians: Hamiltonian simulation

-We prove (see \textcitesupp{}) that, remarkably, the very basic requirements \labelcref{short:Hermitian-preserving,short:spectrum-preserving,short:local_interactions} already imply that all other operational requirements are satisfied too.
+Using Jordan- and C*-algebra techniques, we prove (see \textcitesupp{}) that, remarkably, the very basic requirements \labelcref{short:Hermitian-preserving,short:spectrum-preserving,short:local_interactions} already imply that all other operational requirements are satisfied too.
 Furthermore, any encoding map $\mathcal{E}$ that satisfies them must have a particularly simple mathematical form:

 for some unitary $U$ and non-negative integers $p$, $q$ such that $p+q \ge 1$. ($\bar{H}$ denotes complex conjugation of $H$.)